Robust High-speed Running for Quadruped Robots via Deep Reinforcement Learning: Learning Robust Locomotion Controllers

 \subsection{Action Space}

-We propose learning desired foot positions in Cartesian space, giving an action space of $\vec{a} \in \mathbb{R}^{12}$, which will then be tracked with impedance control.
+We propose learning desired foot positions in Cartesian space, giving an action space of $\vec{a} \in \mathbb{R}^{12}$, which will then be tracked with Cartesian PD control.
 Compared with learning in joint space, this gives a naturally limited action space with intuitive ranges that produces an exact mapping to the environment.
+Additionally, unlike approaches using inverse kinematics, such choice of action space and control allows us to apply implicit force control to track the foot motion instead of joint PD control.

-More precisely, the agent chooses Cartesian foot positions in the leg frame from each hip location in the range $[-0.2,0.2]\ m$ for x, $[-0.05,0.05]\ m$ for y, and $[-0.33,-0.15]\ m$ for z, which the policy selects at 100 Hz.
+More precisely, the agent chooses Cartesian foot positions in the leg frame from each hip location in the range $[-0.2,0.2]\ m$ for $x$, $[-0.05,0.05]\ m$ for $y$, and $[-0.33,-0.15]\ m$ for $z$, which the policy selects at 100 Hz.
 These ranges are chosen to allow for speed in the body $x$ direction, small corrections in the body $y$ direction, as well as maintaining a minimum height and clearance of obstacles in the $z$ direction.
 The foot positions for each leg are then tracked with Cartesian PD control at 1 kHz with:

 where $\bm{J}(\bm{q})$ is the foot Jacobian at joint configuration $\bm{q}$, $\bm{p}_d$ are the desired foot positions learned with RL, $\bm{p}$ and $\bm{v}$ are the current foot positions and velocities in the leg frame, and $\bm{K}_p$ and $\bm{K}_d$ are diagonal matrices of proportional and derivative gains in Cartesian coordinates.
-We note it is possible to successfully learn locomotion controllers for a wide range of Cartesian PD gains, but we present results for $(\bm{K}_{p}=700\bm{I}_3,\ \bm{K}_{d}=12\bm{I}_3)$.
+We note it is possible to successfully learn locomotion controllers for a wide range of Cartesian PD gains, but we present results for $(\bm{K}_{p}=500\bm{I}_3,\ \bm{K}_{d}=10\bm{I}_3)$.
+To achieve smooth and stable motions, we also incorporate a small joint damping gain $\bm{K}_{p,joint} = 5$ for each motor.

-As is common in the reinforcement learning literature, our policy network outputs actions in the range $[-1,1]$, which are then scaled to the ranges discussed above.
+As is common in reinforcement learning implementations, our policy network outputs actions in the range $[-1,1]$, which are then scaled to the ranges discussed above.